Last Updated on: 28th October 2023, 09:15 am

 Parrots aren’t illegal to own in the U.S., but there are restrictions in some states.

 Certain species may be illegal or banned.
 For example, Quaker parrots are banned in California as an invasive species.
-Also, Hawaii restricts the types of parrots allowed on the islands.
+Also, Hawaii restricts parrots allowed on the islands.

-The United States is very strict about which pets you’re allowed to own.
+The United States is strict about which pets you’re allowed to own.

-Many exotic animals, such as big cats and foxes, were made illegal to own in the United States to stop unlawful trading.
+Many exotic animals, like big cats and foxes, were made illegal to own in the United States to stop unlawful trading.
 Others are banned to prevent them from becoming pests to the local environment.

 Parrots also fit the definition of “exotic” animals.
-However, most varieties remain legal to own.
+That said, most species remain legal to own.

 Laws on Parrots